You are currently logged-out. You can log-in or create an account to save favorites and more. more info

 [09:42]

-For instance, as a table body in Misa Nerton, I'm located in the down power position, or location of less privilege within a system of white supremacy.
-Yet I am not empowered a more privileged location than ableism.
-Understanding one's location is important because, depending on the embedded lack of or privilege of power, one's responsibility changes.
-I've tried to grasp solidly onto some of these locations at times. trying hard to be American or Vietnamese, for others and for myself.
-At other times, I've tried rejecting locations, especially those repeated on me by others and by citizens.
+For instance, as an able-bodied Vietnamese American, I'm located in the down-power position or location of less privilege within the system of white supremacy. yet I am in the hot power or more privileged location in ableism.
+Understanding one's location is important, because depending on the embedded lack of or privilege of power, one's responsibility changes.
+I've tried to grasp solidly onto some of these locations at times, trying hard to be American or Vietnamese, for others, and for myself.
+At other times, I've tried rejecting locations, especially those computed on me by others and by systems.
 I've done both in many ways, individually and with others, through academic studies, art, therapy, volunteerism, activism, and work as a social worker.

 [10:51]